 Awarding of Degree and Diploma

-If you applied for a degree by the deadline and, after the posting of final grades, your CAPP shows ALL DEGREE REQUIREMENTS: MET, you are a candidate for degree posting.
+If you applied for a degree by the deadline and, after the posting of final grades, your audit shows all degree requirements as met, you are a candidate for degree posting.
 After conferral with the Deans' Offices, the degree is conferred and posted to the transcript.
 The printing and mailing of the diploma takes approximately three weeks thereafter.

 Cancellation of Degree